Biden warns Trump and his closest followers are trying to undermine American democracy in combative speech

 President Joe Biden delivered his sharpest rebuke yet of Republicans and their fealty to his predecessor in an evening speech in Philadelphia on Thursday, alleging they "thrive on chaos" and warning their attempts to undermine democracy could devolve into violence.

 It was a strident and urgent call to Americans months ahead of midterm elections that will determine control of Congress.
-Biden's remarks, while billed as an official address, were starkly political in nature despite the presence of usually apolitical symbols like the United States Marine Band and two Marines who were positioned in a spot where they were on camera throughout the speech.
+Biden's remarks, while billed as an official address, provided the broad contours of his election message heading into the fall.

-He painted a dark portrait of his political opponents, saying Trump and his followers are threatening the entire American experiment.
+Even as he worked to balance a dose of optimism about the country's future -- and his own string of recent accomplishments -- Biden painted a dark portrait of his political opponents, saying Trump and his followers are threatening the entire American experiment.
+He named his predecessor within minutes of taking the stage, and suggested Americans faced an existential choice in the coming elections.

 Biden attempted to separate Trump's most loyal followers from the Republican Party as a whole.
-And as he concluded, he sought to strike an optimistic note, saying it was still within voters' power to rein in the nation's darkest forces.
+And as he concluded, he sought to strike a more upbeat note, saying it was still within voters' power to rein in the nation's darkest forces.

-But the heart of Biden's address was a roaring siren about what he called "an extremism that threatens the very foundations of our republic."
+But the heart of Biden's address was a ringing alarm bell about what he called "an extremism that threatens the very foundations of our republic."

 "MAGA forces are determined to take this country backwards.
 Backwards to an America where there is no right to choose, no right to privacy.
-No right to contraception, no right to marry who you love," he said.
+No right to contraception, no right to marry who you love," he said, striking on cultural issues Democrats believe can help them win in November.

 "They promote authoritarian leaders," he went on.
 "They fanned the flames of political violence."

-After tearing into Republicans for what he calls "MAGA extremism" and "semi-fascism," administration officials say Biden determined the time was right to provide a more serious, sober reckoning on what he regards as growing anti-democratic forces building across the country.
+After tearing into Republicans for what he calls "MAGA extremism" and "semi-fascism" over the past week, administration officials say Biden determined the time was right to provide a more serious, sober reckoning on what he regards as growing anti-democratic forces building across the country.

+Officials insisted Biden's message wasn't partisan and instead targeted to an extreme wing of the GOP.
+Still, he called on his audience to go to the polls in November and lashed into his predecessor, backed by traditionally apolitical symbols like the United States Marine Band and two Marines who were positioned in a spot where they were on camera throughout the speech.

 It remained a constant through high profile speeches in locations rife with historical symbolism, including Warm Springs, Georgia, and Gettysburg, Pennsylvania.
 The prime-time remarks was no different, this time with the site of the nation's revolutionary beginning as the backdrop.

-Note: This story has been updated with additional developments on Thursday.